-Whale is any of the largest species of marine mammals that belong to the family of Cetacea.
+The whale is one of the largest species of marine mammals that belong to the family of Cetacea.
 It is possible to use the word whale is used in the context of any cetacean, including dolphins and porpoises, however, generally it is used to refer to animals that are more than three meters (10 feet) long.
-A notable instance of this can be the 2.7-metre dwarf Sperm whale ( Konia sinus) named for its striking resemblance to the larger sperm whale named Konia sinus.
-Whales are among the largest known animal species, whether living or fossilized, with an absolute maximum of the blue whale (Balaenopterid Musculus) that could be more thirty meters, and up to 200 tonnes (220 shorter [U.S.] tons).
+A notable instance of this can is the 2.7-meter dwarf Sperm whale ( Konia sinus) named for its striking resemblance to the larger sperm whale named Konia sinus.
+Whales are among the largest known animal species, whether living or fossilized, with an absolute maximum of the blue whale (Balaenopterid Musculus) that could be more than thirty meters, and up to 200 tonnes (220 shorter [U.S.] tons).

-Whales can be found throughout the oceans and seas of the world all the way from to the Equator up to the Polar ice, with the exception those living on land in the Caspian as well as Aral seas.
-They are mammals, and share the most distinctive characteristics of this group that they breathe air, have warm blood, birth live, feed their babies with milk, and are hairy.
+Whales can be found throughout the oceans and seas of the world all the way from the Equator up to the Polar ice with the exception of those living on land in the Caspian as well as Aral seas.
+They are mammals, and share the most distinctive characteristics of this group they breathe air, have warm blood, birth live, feed their babies with milk, and are hairy.

-Despite being in a place with much better thermal conduction properties as air, marine mammals, like all mammals, have to control their temperature.
-Hair, however, is confined to the headand appears as whiskers that are isolated (vibrissae) close to the mouth and blowholes.
+Despite being in a place with much better thermal conduction properties than air, marine mammals, like all mammals, have to control their temperature.
+Hair, however, is confined to the head and appears as whiskers that are isolated (vibrissae) close to the mouth and blowholes.
 Blubber is an insulating layer that protects smaller whales against hypothermia.
 Large whales face the exact opposite issue in that they could generate too much heat. they have sophisticated thermoregulation mechanisms to stop them from overheating.